top of page

 Head Instructor Michael Stoller

 Kelly Tang has been a student with CU Jiu Jitsu since its inception in 2018.
-She has now been actively training BJJ for over three years and is currently a purple belt.
+She has now been actively training BJJ for over 7 years and is currently a Brown belt.
 In 2020 Kelly also started training kickboxing and Muay Thai, adding stand-up combat techniques to her martial arts arsenal.

 Outside of the gym, Kelly enjoys a wide variety of hobbies and interests, including: camping and hiking, travelling, food, video games, and watching trashy reality TV.